If your Nvidia card isn’t supported anymore by the proprietary nvidia driver, you can use the open-source driver provided by Linux.

-Most of the time, you can use the nouveau driver provided by the package xf86-video-nouveau, on older GPU’s it is most likely this package will cause tearing and bad performance, so it is better to use the modesetting driver shipped by default in the Linux kernel, to enable it you just have to uninstall the package and change the following configuration.
+Most of the time, you can use the nouveau driver provided by the package xf86-video-nouveau, but on older GPU’s it is most likely this package will cause tearing and bad performance, so it is better to use the modesetting driver shipped by default in the Linux kernel.
+To enable it you just have to uninstall the unneeded package and change the following configuration.

 sudo pacman -R xf86-video-nouveau

 sudo nano /etc/mkinitcpio.conf

 Then go to the line